England

 In this online module, you’ll study six topics.
-You’ll carry out onscreen investigations using interactive tools, online databases and published articles.
+Within these topics, you’ll conduct onscreen investigations using interactive tools and online databases.
+You’ll also explore published articles and consider how health information is curated and shared.

 Topic 1 – Humans as a model for investigation

-This first topic introduces you to working with participants in health-based research, something that is core to improving our understanding of the normal and diseased human body.
-From the ethics and governance of human studies through to clinical trials, reporting and data analysis, this topic introduces you to core underlying principles and skills that thread throughout the module.
-You’ll carry out a study at home and experience collecting and managing informed consent of your participants performing a simple cognitive test.
+This first topic introduces you to working with participants in health-based research, which is core to improving our understanding of the normal and diseased human body.
+From the ethics and governance of human studies to clinical trials, reporting, and data analysis, this topic introduces you to underlying principles and skills that thread throughout the module.
+You’ll conduct a research study at home and experience collecting data and managing informed consent from your participants as they perform a simple cognitive test.

 Topic 2 – Cancers: from molecular dysfunction to therapy

-In this topic, you’ll explore the biological and molecular basis of human cancer, from its global epidemiology and genetics to the micro-evolutionary aspects of how cells progress to form aggressive cancers.
+In this topic, you’ll explore human cancer's biological and molecular basis, from its global epidemiology and genetics to the micro-evolutionary aspects of how cells progress to form aggressive cancers.
 You’ll experience how tumours are graded in the pathology laboratory and see how gene expression can be used as a prognostic marker to inform cancer diagnosis, management and therapy.

 Topic 3 – Rare disease: investigating cellular function

-This topic will take you deep into the inner workings of the cell, allowing you to study disease at the cellular level and see how our understanding of normal cellular organelles and their function is informed using cells from individuals with rare diseases.
-You’ll explore internal cellular structures using fluorescence microscopy and see how cells are used to research potential treatments – from stem cells to cell and molecular therapies.
+This topic will take you deep into the cell's inner workings, allowing you to study disease at the cellular level and see how our understanding of normal cellular organelles and their function is informed using cells from individuals with rare diseases.
+You’ll explore internal cellular structures using fluorescence microscopy and see how cells are used to research potential treatments – from stem cells to molecular therapies.

 Topic 4 – Autoimmunity

-This topic explores how immune cells and plasma are important in self and non-self-discrimination and their role in the pathology of autoimmune diseases such as rheumatoid arthritis that arise from inflammation and tissue damage.
-You’ll use clinical testing techniques to detect and quantitate auto-antibodies, exploring how specificity and sensitivity is achieved in a laboratory-based diagnostic assay.
+This topic explores how immune cells and plasma are important in self- and non-self-discrimination and their role in the pathology of autoimmune diseases such as rheumatoid arthritis, which arise from inflammation and tissue damage.
+You’ll use clinical testing techniques to detect and quantitate auto-antibodies, and explore how specificity and sensitivity are achieved in a laboratory-based diagnostic assay.
 You’ll also use library and internet resources to research an autoimmune disease and contribute your findings to a tutor group presentation.

 Topic 5 – Genetic variation: towards personalised health